Taylor Swift: Performances and stage

-Swift's concerts are equipped with elaborate settings, incorporating elements from Broadway theatre and high tech.
+Swift's concerts feature elaborate settings that incorporate elements of Broadway theatre and high tech.
 She does not rely on elaborate choreography and instead emphasizes connecting emotionally with her audience through storytelling and vocal delivery.
+Swift has used special guests and surprise songs or covers as recurring elements of her concerts; the acoustic "surprise song" segment, which originated during the Speak Now World Tour, has become a fan favorite and one of the most anticipated parts of her shows.
 Since 2007, she has toured with the same live band.
 She plays four instruments live: guitar (including electric, acoustic six-string, and twelve-string), six-string banjo, piano, and ukulele.

 Critics have praised her stage presence, stamina, and ability to bring forth an intimate atmosphere for her audience, even in stadium settings.
-Sasha Frere-Jones, in a 2008 article for The New Yorker, hailed her as a "preternaturally skilled" entertainer who exerted professionalism with a vibrant energy.
-In Times 2023 Person of the Year piece, Sam Lansky wrote: "Swift is many things onstage—vulnerable and triumphant, playful and sad—but the intimacy of her songcraft is front and center."
+The critic Sasha Frere-Jones hailed her in 2008 as a "preternaturally skilled" entertainer who exerted professionalism with a vibrant energy.
+The journalist Sam Lansky wrote in 2023: "Swift is many things onstage—vulnerable and triumphant, playful and sad—but the intimacy of her songcraft is front and center."

 Videos and filmmaking

 Swift emphasizes visuals as a key creative component of her music.
 She established her production company, Taylor Swift Productions, in 2008.
 Her directorial debut was the music video for "Mine", co-directed with Roman White, in 2010; and she developed the concept and treatment for "Mean" in 2011.
-For the music videos of the 1989 and Reputation singles, she had an extensive collaboration with the director Joseph Kahn on eight videos; among them, she produced "Bad Blood", which won Best Music Video at the Grammy Awards in 2016.
+For the music videos of the 1989 and Reputation singles, she collaborated extensively with the director Joseph Kahn on eight videos; among them, she produced "Bad Blood", which won Best Music Video at the Grammy Awards in 2016.
 She worked with American Express for the "Blank Space" music video (which Kahn directed) and served as executive producer for the interactive app AMEX Unstaged: Taylor Swift Experience, for which she won a Primetime Emmy Award for Outstanding Interactive Program in 2015.

-As of October 2025, Swift has directed 14 of her music videos.
-Her first solo directorial role was for "The Man", which made her the first female artist to win the MTV Video Music Award for Best Direction.
-All Too Well: The Short Film marked her filmmaking debut, and it made her the first artist to win the Grammy Award for Best Music Video as a solo director.
-In June 2023, Swift was invited to the Academy of Motion Pictures.
+Swift has directed 15 of her music videos.
+"The Man" was her first solo directorial work and made her the first female artist to win the MTV Video Music Award for Best Direction.
+All Too Well: The Short Film, her filmmaking debut, made her the first artist to win the Grammy Award for Best Music Video as a solo director.
+In June 2023, Swift was invited to the Academy of Motion Picture Arts and Sciences.
 She has cited Joseph Kahn, Chloé Zhao, Greta Gerwig, Nora Ephron, Guillermo del Toro, John Cassavetes, and Noah Baumbach as filmmaking influences.